 Today wildfires remain a concern, and parts of Solstice Canyon have burned as recently as 2007, resulting in a temporary closure of the park.

 Just beyond the ruins, a short waterfall spills down the creek into a sequence of rock pools.
 This is a great place to spend some time exploring.
 Several smaller ruins along the bank of the creek can be discover.
 Return the way you came.
-There is 300 feet of elevation gain along this hike.
+This hike has 300 feet of elevation change.
 Dogs are welcome.
 No fee or permit is required, so get out and enjoy!

 A handful of other trails explore Solstice Canyon.
 Those looking for more of a challenge should try the Deer Valley Loop off Sostomo Trail.
 The 3.9 miles of undulating trail offer occasional ocean views and plenty of good exercise.